Our Work

 Our 2021 patch featured a female Yellow Warbler drawn by Certified Science Illustrator Liz Wahid.
 2021 patch sales allowed us to donate just over $10,000 to The Native Wellness Institute.
 Their mission is to promote wellness and healing within Native communities, using training and techniques rooted in Native culture.
 We believe that providing care to yourself and your community is more important now than ever, and we are thrilled to support this organization.
 We were also able to donate $2,950 to National Network of Abortion Funds in 2021, and $6,700 in 2022 then thanks to a generous match from Noah Clothing.

 Yellow Warblers tend to bring a little sunshine and joy into your day when out birding.
-We highlighted this species to celebrating bringing joy into this year.
+We highlighted this species to celebrate bringing joy into this year.

 2020 patches were graced with a Pileated Woodpecker, illustrated by Bird Collective's Angie Co.
 This bird's range extends to nearly every current chapter of the Feminist Bird Club.
 Just over $8,000 in proceeds from the patch were split and donated to T.G.I.
 Justice Project and Make the Road NY.